ydkb/ydkb.github.io/help/en/bootloader/msd-bootloader.md

-# Mass Storage Device Bootloader (like disk drive)
+# Lufa Mass Storage Device Bootloader

 It is based on lufa msd bottloader.